 Click the red "BOOK NOW!" button at the top right of the page to access the best rates; exclusively available on our website!

-Yes, there is an age policy in place.
-Guests must be at least 18 years old to stay in shared dormitories, as the property can only accommodate adults in these rooms.
+Guests must be at least 18 years old to stay in shared dormitories, as these rooms are designated for adults only.

 Minors aged 8 to 17 are welcome when accompanied by a parent or legal guardian.
-However, they must book an entire private room or private dorm, as they are not permitted to share accommodation with guests outside their party.
+They must book a private room or an entire dorm, as they are not permitted to share accommodation with guests outside their party.
+This policy applies to family bookings only.

-Please also bear in mind that the atmosphere in our buildings is geared towards travellers aged 18 to 35.
-Underage guests are not permitted to use the common areas after 9:00 pm.
+Please note that the atmosphere in our hostels is designed for travellers aged 18 to 35.
+Underage guests are not permitted to use common areas after 9:00 pm.

 We host a wide range of events across our different hostels, including astrology workshops, karaoke and pub nights, film nights, pub quizzes, and more.